 However, our vacant land was completely off-grid, so getting enough water to keep our young fruit trees alive was difficult.
 It was something that was made even more difficult by the fact that we planted them out during a year of drought.

 While winters are fairly wet in the Pacific Northwest, summers are typically dry.
 So watering is necessary.

-Since our property was off-grid, water for the garden came exclusively from the 4 rain barrels we set up to collect rain off our shabin roof.
-In addition, we weren’t able to spend the whole summer at our property, so our garden needed to be able to go for up to two weeks between waterings.
+Since our property was off-grid, water for the garden came exclusively from the rain barrels we set up to collect rain off our shabin roof.
+In addition, we weren’t able to spend the whole summer at our property, so our garden needed to be able to go for up to two to three weeks between waterings.

 - The main vegetable garden was built on a hugelkultur mound so that the rotting wood could help hold in moisture.

 - We recycled our cleanest grey water for watering plants.